How to find out before you quit your job

 Grocery expense will almost certainly change.
 But it can be difficult to estimate by how much.
 If you eat out often to save time you'll want to keep track of what you spend that way.
 As a rule of thumb it costs only about half as much to eat similar foods at home.
 So if you spend $20 per week ($1,040 yearly) in restaurant food, you should be able to save about $500 when you have the time to cook at home.

 Even if you do cook all your own meals, you're likely to find some savings.
-The time to use coupons and shop sales can save you 15% on your food bills.
+The time to use coupons and shop sales can greatly reduce your food bills.

 You could save money on clothing.
 Even if you don't 'dress up' for work, you'll probably still save some.
 It's not uncommon to the stay-at-home partner to save 50% of what they've been spending on clothes.